Wamulous/Wamulous/README.md

+## My interests
+Working with databases, programming, and some cybersecurity
+## Languages Used
-I’m interested in: working with databases, programming, and some cybersecurity Programming languages used: Java, Python, SQL, C/C++, HTML, REACT, JavaScript, TypeScript Databases used: Oracle, MySQL, MongoDB, PostgreSQL Technologies used: Node, Bun, AWS, Google Cloud
+Java, Python, SQL, C/C++, HTML, REACT, JavaScript, TypeScript
+## Databases Used
+Oracle, MySQL, MongoDB, PostgreSQL
+## Technologies Used
+Node, Bun, AWS, Google Cloud

+### Also...
-Big fan of Open Source software
+I'm a big fan of Open Source software